BY CARLOS GARCIA

-Phyllis T. Miller, former U.S. Navy sailor, explained her piece, “The Price of Freedom” as a moving piece.
+Phyllis T. Miller, a former U.S. Navy sailor, explained her piece, “The Price of Freedom” as a moving piece.
 Each section of the painting all had very different meaning from one another.
-From top-to-bottom, corner-to-corner. you could see the misery, and the misfortune of what war is really like.
+From top-to-bottom, corner-to-corner. you could see the misery and the misfortune of what war is really like.
 “As an artist, I go for the visual beyond words; to illustrate the scene”.
 Miller expresses her piece as a tribute of which symbolized every war fought in World War I.

 “The images are reflecting the past wars, and the symbolism of each image within the painting tells a story of the wars past of veterans [men and women] of valor who paid the price for us,” said Miller.

-Third year COD student, Jenny Lopez’s favorite piece was Miller’s “The Price of Freedom,” “it’s definitely a sight to see when students take the time out of their day and head out to such an event like this,” said Lopez.
+Third-year COD student, Jenny Lopez’s favorite piece was Miller’s “The Price of Freedom,” “it’s definitely a sight to see when students take the time out of their day and head out to such an event like this,” said Lopez.
 “I think its pretty cool how the veterans are expressing their feelings through their art.
-I believe it’s what a lot of people tend to need, especially when it has to deal with people who served in war,” said Lopez.
+I believe it’s what a lot of people tend to need, especially when it has to deal with people who served in the war,” said Lopez.